fusioncharts/dev_centre_docs/getting-started/react-native/your-first-chart-using-react-native.md

 **NOTE:** Install react-native-web if not present already.

-## How to create your own application using FusionCharts – with Expo
+## Create an application using FusionCharts – with Expo

-1. Make sure you have Node.js and Git installed in your environment.
-Check the official [Expo’s documentation](https://docs.expo.dev/get-started/installation/) for more details.
+Using FusionCharts with Expo you can create your application.
+First, make sure you have 'Node.js' and 'Git' installed in your environment.
+For more details you can check the official [Expo’s documentation](https://docs.expo.dev/get-started/installation/).

-2. Run the following command in Command Prompt to create a new application:
+To get started, open the Command Prompt and run the following command to create a new application:
 ```
 expo init My-test-app
 ```
 3. Move to the previously created app folder: cd My-test-app

-4. Installation and Including Dependencies
+### Installation and Including Dependencies

+To complete the installation including the dependencies by runnig the following code:
 ```javascript
 npm i @unimodules/react-native-adapter
 npm i react-native-fusioncharts --force
 ```

-5. Now create the "metro.config.js" in the root folder of the app and include the following code:
+Now, in the root folder of the application, create the 'metro.config.js' file and include the following code:
 ```javascript
 const { getDefaultConfig } = require('@expo/metro-config');
 module.exports = (async () => {